Have you been looking for fun and unique ways to incorporate geography for kids into your learning?

 What Is Geography?

-Geography isn’t just about maps (although, those are LOTS of fun!).
+Well, geography isn’t just about maps (although, those are LOTS of fun!).

 The National Geographic Society defines geography as, “The study of places and the relationships between people and their environments.
 Geographers explore both the physical properties of Earth’s surface and the human societies spread across it.”